 Mandated reports are critical to identifying and resolving cases of elder mistreatment.
 Yet there is little information about what policymakers and decision-makers should be doing to address a significant barrier to reporting, which is the lack of feedback that reporters receive about their reports and the essential role they can play in addressing elder abuse.
 With limited evidence on best practices, state leaders and local agencies have an urgent need for guidance on how to improve their approaches to providing this important feedback.

-In the Pathways to Safety project, EDC is working to fill gaps in current knowledge and to facilitate improved communication between Adult Protective Services (APS) and elder abuse reporters.
-Our team is examining the legal, ethical, and practical barriers and facilitators to communication at key points along the reporting and response pathways.
+In the Pathways to Safety project, EDC worked to fill gaps in current knowledge and to facilitate improved communication between Adult Protective Services (APS) and elder abuse reporters.
+Our team examined legal, ethical, and practical barriers and facilitators to communication at key points along the reporting and response pathways.

 - Conduct an environmental scan of policies and practices related to APS and reporter communication across the United States